WordPress Button Shortcodes: How to Add a Button to Your Site

 Before we begin the tutorial, we should understand what shortcodes are.

 Essentially, shortcodes are simple code wrapped in square brackets — [like this one] — that enable you to add more functionality to your WordPress posts and pages.

 To use a WordPress button shortcode, simply type them in the post editor, and WordPress will render the code and display the result on your website.

-The beautiful thing about WordPress button shortcodes is that you can make one on your own if the available codes don’t meet your needs.
+The beautiful thing about them is that you can create a WordPress shortcode on your own if the available options don’t meet your needs.

-In this particular case, we’ll cover creating a WordPress button shortcode to add buttons on your website.
+In this particular case, we’ll cover creating a WordPress button shortcode to add buttons to your website.
 But as writing code from scratch is difficult for most people, we’ll teach you how to do it by using plugins instead.

 Later on, we’ll also give you an alternative to shortcode plugins if you want a different solution.